thomcc/mozutil-fish/README.md

 # mozutil-fish

-utilities for working with mozilla stuff
+utilities for working with mozilla stuff.

 ## install/setup